Introducing Super App: a New Approach to All-in-One Experience

 Why Marketplace Banking is a Major Trend to Watch in the Financial Sector

 In established markets, banking consumers are demonstrating an increased affinity towards all-encompassing banking solutions.
-A of UK consumers and SMEs revealed that:
+A recent survey of UK consumers and SMEs revealed that:

 - 58% of respondents will switch to another provider if its mobile banking app supports a greater number of banking-related actions.